 - Identify what you will gain from this process

 - Understand who will be carrying them out

 - Know the challenges that lie between you and your goals

 - Consider who can help you

 - List the skills or knowledge that you require

 - Celebrate your success

-So, learn from the past, take action in the present and look towards the future without losing focus.
-Make 2014 your year of success and a happy new year to you all.
+So, learn from the past, take action in the present and look toward the future without losing focus.
+Make 2014 your year of success, and a happy new year to you all.